rkuma183/wilsonmar.github.io/_posts/2016-09-12-powershell-on-mac.md

    get-alias echo
    </strong></tt>

-   The response is "Write-Output".
+   The response is "Write-Output", which is what is executed.

-   BTW, Write-Host skips the pipeline (not redirected)

-   Write-Host $env:computername -foreground Green

-   "--passthru" means do not go through Pipeline.

-However, many parameters are not recognized.
+   BLAH: Many parameters to aliases are not recognized.
    For example, this common command results in an error:

    ls -al